 I've since contacted a lawyer about the incident, and am in the process of filing a lawsuit against the bank for violating banking law.

 I cannot stress enough not to join this bank.
 It promises the world but delivers nothing but hell to those that buy into their lies.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Alaska USA Credit Union had $61.94 million in non-current loans and owned real-estate with $401.76 million in equity and loan loss allowances on hand to cover it.
 This gives Alaska USA Credit Union a Texas Ratio of 15.42% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Alaska USA Credit Union held steady from 15.26% as of December 31, 2012 to 15.42% as of December 31, 2013, resulting in a negative change of 1.00%.
-This indicates that the balance sheet and financial strength for Alaska USA Credit Union has held steady in recent periods.
+The Texas Ratio for Alaska USA Credit Union experienced no significant changes from 15.26% as of December 31, 2012 to 15.42% as of December 31, 2013, resulting in a negative change of 1.00%.
+This indicates that the balance sheet and financial strength for Alaska USA Credit Union has had no significant changes in recent periods.

 In the past year, Alaska USA Credit Union has increased its total deposits by $224.67 million, resulting in 4.73% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Alaska USA Credit Union has shown is excellent.